Lampeter-Strasburg High School

 Lampeter-Strasburg High School is a public secondary school in the Lampeter-Strasburg School District, located in Lampeter, Pennsylvania, United States.

 Education

 Languages

-L-S High School offers Chinese, German, and Spanish.
+L-S High School offers German and Spanish.
 Each course includes different degrees of the language, such as Spanish-1, 2, 3, and 4, or Spanish First Degree.
+Chinese was previously offered but discontinued starting the 2024-2025 school year.

 Sports

 Lampeter-Strasburg sponsors boys' and girls' soccer, boys' and girls' tennis, girls' volleyball, football, golf, boys' and girls' basketball, wrestling, bowling, baseball, softball, swimming, boys' and girls' track and field, boys' and girls' cross country, field hockey, and boys' and girls' lacrosse.

 Girls' basketball

 The L-S girls' basketball team made it to the 2009 state finals, where they were defeated by a tough Archbishop Carroll team that had four Division 1 recruits.
 In 2013, the girls' basketball team won the Lancaster Lebanon League Section 3 title and made it to the Lancaster Lebanon League title game, but fell to Lancaster Catholic High School, the previous year's state finals runner-up.